ramsaikrishnap/ramsaikrishnap/README.md

 - 👋 Hi, I’m @ramsaikrishnap
-- 👀 I’m interested in software devolpment
+- 👀 I’m interested in writing codes in python,html,css,js,jQuery,PHP,IAC.
 - 🌱 I’m currently learning terraform ,anisble and cloud platforms like aws,gcp and azure.
 - 💞️ I’m looking to collaborate on infrastructure management.
 - 📫 How to reach me pramsai243@gmail.com